phreaknik/phonon-network/README.md

 > Note that the `networkDescriptor` is the settlement contract address, which is validated in step 2 above because smart contracts can identify themselves via `address(this)`.

+## Bitcoin Network

+As covered in previous sections, no Phonon-based logic happens on the Bitcoin network.
+Deposits and withdrawals function as normal Bitcoin transactions.

 # Transacting on the Phonon Network

+Phonons are sent across the Phonon Network using encrypted communication channels that connect any two cards.
+Because transfers are validated between only two participants, there is no concept of blocks or block times and "consensus" is a single "ack" message.

 ## Connections